ijarmounigomez/Localtrade/README.md

 # Localtrade

-This project was a result of an idea to have greener transportation in a city where there is too much use of polluting vehicles, even in the city center.
+This project was a result of several ideas, one of them being: to have greener transportation in a city where there is too much use of polluting vehicles for short distances.

-The aim is to make a platform where consumers businesses and couriers that own a green vehicle, can all be in contact.
+The aim is to make a platform where consumers, smaller businesses and couriers that own a green vehicle, can all be in contact.
-In that way, if I buy a package that is 10km away from my home, I can choose to have a more approachable method of delivery, tracking how much it will polute the environment or the city I live in.
+In that manner, if I buy a package that I cannot pick up, 10km away from my home, I can choose to have a more approachable method of delivery, by going in to the app, getting in contact with a local courier, track the delivery, and receive it at home, always keeping the whole lifecycle as green and ecofriendly as possible.

-The idea is to launch it only in the city of Amsterdam, The Netherlands.
+The idea would be to launch it only in the city of Amsterdam, The Netherlands.